William G. Adams

 Adams was elected to the House of Assembly in 1962 as a Liberal for the district of St. John's West.
 He resigned that position to take his job as Mayor.
 In June 1971 he was appointed Minister without Portfolio in the provincial government and became MHA for Twillingate in the 1971 general election.

-Adams resigned from politics on March 1, 1972 and six years later was appointed to the bench as Judge with the Newfoundland District Court.
+Adams resigned from provincial politics on March 1, 1972.
+In November, 1973, he was defeated in his re-election campaign by Dorothy Wyatt.
+Five years later, he was appointed to the bench as Judge with the Newfoundland District Court.
 In 1979, he was named chief justice in the district court.

 He died in St. John's at the age of 82.